Atri-Labs/framework-docs/docs/deploy-manual.md

 slug: guides/deploy-manually
 ---

 Running you application involves two steps - starting up the python server and starting up the Node server.
 Make sure that you have published the app from the visual editor as discussed here [Publish App](/concepts-visual-editor/publish).
+To run it on your system you must have `python` and `NodeJS 16+` installed.

 ### Run python server